vvv-school/assignment_optimization-2Dgrasp/README.md

 ## Physics in the 2D World
 The assumption of a 2D world helps simplify the Problem settings such that a force boils down to a **2D vector in the x-y plane**, whereas a torque can be represented with only a **scalar along the z axis**.
-In detail, we can take advantage of the class [`yarp::sig::Vector`](http://yarp.it/classyarp_1_1sig_1_1VectorOf.html) and the utilities defined in [`yarp/math/Math.h`](http://yarp.it/Math_8h.html) to deal with the required linear algebra (e.g. summation of vectors, inner and outer products).
+In detail, we can take advantage of the class [`yarp::sig::Vector`](http://yarp.it/classyarp_1_1sig_1_1VectorOf.html) and the utilities defined in [`yarp/math/Math.h`](http://yarp.it/Math_8h.html) to deal with the required linear algebra (e.g. summation of vectors, dot and cross products).

 The net force `Ftot` and net torque `Ttot` can be readily obtained by recruiting Netwon's law:
 ```c++